tarcinapp/entity-persistence-service/README.md

 ### Generic Entity

-The Generic Entity data model is at the heart of the Entity Persistence Service, representing fundamental objects within your application.
-These entities can encompass a wide range of data types, thanks to their schemaless nature.
-The key distinguishing feature of the Generic Entity is the kind field, which allows for straightforward differentiation between different types of objects.
-For instance, an entity can be categorized as a 'book' or 'author,' enabling easy data classification and organization.
-This versatile model serves as the basis for the majority of your data, offering a flexible structure that adapts to various use cases.
+The Generic Entity is the core data model that represents objects in your application.
+It uses a schemaless structure to support any data type.
+Each entity has a '_kind' field (like 'book' or 'author') to identify its type.
+This flexible model adapts easily to different use cases while providing consistent organization.

 ### List

-The List data model is designed to efficiently organize collections of generic entities.
-A list can establish relationships with multiple entities, providing a mechanism for grouping and categorizing related data.
-Lists can be categorized using the kind field, allowing for logical organization based on content type or purpose.
-For example, a list could have a kind value of 'favorites' or 'science_fiction,' streamlining the management and categorization of lists within your application.
-This model simplifies the task of aggregating data and managing relationships, enhancing the user experience.
+The List model organizes collections of entities.
+Lists can be categorized by kind, just like entities (e.g. 'favorites' or 'science_fiction') and can contain multiple entities.
+List objects provide a simple way to group and manage related data.

 #### List-Entity Relation

-Lists and entities are connected through the `GenericListGenericEntityRel` model.
+Lists and entities are connected through the `ListGenericEntityRel` model.
 Having a seperated model for the relation helps user to store arbitrary data about the relation with the relation object.
 Relation objects have a dedicated endpoint, just like lists and entities.
 To interact with relation objects you can call `/list-entity-relations` endpoint.

 Model of the relation object is as follows: